nramabad/Dashboard/README.md

 Conversely, the Metaweather API expressly forbids CORS necessitating route in the Node backend.
 Frontend API Utils for weather/location data, in turn, access API data through these backend routes.

-Now, the HaveIBeenPwned API documentation unequivocally expresses the lack of authorization, API rate limits or blocking of CORS application accessability for ALL endpoints.
+Now, the HaveIBeenPwned API documentation unequivocally expresses the lack of authorization, API rate limits or blocking of CORS application accessability across ALL endpoints.

 This is not true.
-As of January 27th, the breached account endpoint no longer supports CORS and requires API requests to include a User-Agent header.
+As of January 27th, the breached account endpoint no longer supports CORS and requires API requests to each include a User-Agent header.
 This does not apply for other endpoints such as the Domain endpoint which remains fully CORS-enabled.

 This, however, did require a re-think after initial API tests indicated a mismatch between error status codes the API returned with the response data and documentation on the endpoint.